 Jesus response to these people indicates that being right beside him means that you are signing up to be brutally persecuted – just like he was.
 This, of course, will not feel good at all.
 So, carrying out Jesus’ teaching is not an automatic no-brainer.
 Indeed, carrying out Jesus’ teaching will cut the opposite way in which your feelings tell you to go.
 So, in today’s situation, many Catholics think that the Church’s teaching to embrace and serve the refugees is an automatic no-brainer.
 They also think if you don’t embrace this teaching and support the ban you clearly must be a selfish, horrible person.
 As I will outline in this article nothing could be further from the truth.
-These Catholics that think this way remind me of those people who wanted to sit at Jesus’ right hand.
+These Catholics that think this way can be compared to the people that believe sitting at Jesus’ right hand will be somewhat easy.
 They think this because they are primarily guided by their feelings, thus, they tend to be naïve in not fully understanding why the Church teaches what She does.
 In other words, they don’t know what they are signing up for much like those people who wanted to sit at Jesus’ right hand didn’t know that they were signing up for intense persecution.

 Given what I’ve outlined thus far, the mild manner Catholic that says we need to welcome refugees with open arms, needs to answer the question would you welcome a homeless person into your family’s house if you had knowledge that several home invasions had occurred from people that were posing as homeless?
 I highly doubt anyone would be so susceptible to do this.
 Thus, this showcases the hypocritical logic of those that are outraged by the Trump executive order – you yourself would support it if applied to the scenario above.